 Oracle and Oracle NetSuite

-Like SAP, Oracle makes an enterprise distribution system designed for large, complex and global deployments.
+Like SAP, Oracle makes an enterprise distribution and CPG system designed for large, complex and global deployments.
 It is an impressive cloud system that has risen from the acquisitions of Siebel, JD Edwards and PeopleSoft and evolved from the Oracle E-Business Suite.
 However, where we see the biggest CRM growth in the distribution industry is from Oracle NetSuite.

 NetSuite is the scaled down solution acquired by Oracle in 2016.
 Strengths for this system include the following: